Joss-Hua/hello-word/RFP：venus-sealer Task Management System.md

 ## Deliverables

-An open-source realization under both MIT and APACHE2 protocol:
+An open-sourced, dual-licensed (under MIT and APACHE2) implementation that:

 For Track 1: